 It’s expressive enough

 This is the one area where environment variables are the weakest, but it should not matter for most services.
-If you do find yourself needing to provide complex configuration (objects, arrays) to your service, use an environment variable to specify the location of that file, and keep reading for the next recommendation.
+If you do find yourself needing to provide complex configuration (objects, arrays) to your service, use an environment variable to specify the location of that file, or use Base64 encoding to store the file contents in the variable, and keep reading for the next recommendation.

 It’s easy to deploy.